huynguyenquangw/coronavirus_f0_support_system/README.md

 Follow these instructions to run a development environment.

-  - Download and unzip the file *covid-f0-support-system.zip*, then open with your IDE:
+  - Download and unzip the file *covid-f0-support-system.zip*, then open with your IDE

   - or Clone git repo: